spiceai/spiceai/crates/sql_provider_datafusion/README.md

-# DuckDB DataFusion TableProvider
+# SQL DataFusion TableProvider

-This crate implements a DuckDB TableProvider for DataFusion.
+This crate implements a SQL TableProvider for DataFusion.